LW83/Project-5-EverWear/README.md

   ![Quantity Change](./media/readme/functionalilty/update_quantity.png)

- - If the user deletes and item from their bag, that specific product variation will be removed, a sucess message displayed and the bag total recalculated.
+ - If the user deletes and item from their bag, that specific product variation will be removed, a success message displayed and the bag total recalculated.

   ![Remove Item from Bag](./media/readme/functionalilty/remove_item.png)